Ecotourism in Costa Rica

 Ecological Walking trails

-Along the path, trees of Cenízaros, Guanacastes and others, shelter red macaws, Congo monkeys and also sloths.
+Along the path, trees of Cenízaros, Guanacastes, and others provide shelter to wild animals such as red macaws, Congo monkeys, and also sloths.

-The path has a length of 750 meters and is very easy to access for all ages.
-So, the walk is strategically designed to be done in a time of almost hours.
+The path has a length of 950 meters and is very easy to access for all ages.
+So, the walk is strategically designed to be done in almost two hours.

-The ecotourism program provides work sources to the communities surrounding the Sanctuary; generating economic resources for families in the community.
-In this way, Natuwa has managed to avoid transgression of the wildlife conservation law.
-The community understands, that, if we keep these beautiful birds in freedom and we learn how to coexist withh them; they will function as a pole of attraction, so that tourists visit the community of Aranjuez increasing the local economy.
+The community and volunteers understands that if we keep these beautiful birds in freedom and learn how to coexist with them, they will function as a pole of attraction for tourists visiting the Aranjuez community, increasing the local economy.